» Notified Body accreditation

 Bodies seeking appointment by a UK competent authority under relevant UK regulations or EC directives may apply for accreditation from UKAS.
 Background information, including details of the relevant UK competent authorities, is given in UKAS Publication P16 and application should be made to UKAS using the UKAS Application Form.

-Bodies wishing to be accredited under these arrangements should liaise with the appropriate competent authority (see the Appendix in UKAS Publication P16 * for details) and take steps to ensure that they understand and comply with the relevant guidelines for appointment, as published by the relevant competent authority, and with the relevant regulations before applying to UKAS.
+Bodies wishing to be accredited under these arrangements should liaise with the appropriate competent authority (see the Appendix in UKAS Publication P16 for details) and take steps to ensure that they understand and comply with the relevant guidelines for appointment, as published by the relevant competent authority, and with the relevant regulations, before applying to UKAS.
+Bodies also need to be aware of EA-2/17 M: 2016 EA Document on Accreditation for Notification Purposes, a mandatory document identifying the requirements that shall be used by National Accreditation Bodies such as UKAS when accrediting Conformity Assessment Bodies seeking notification.

 It is Government policy, in line with EC policy, to use the accreditation of bodies seeking to undertake conformity assessment tasks under Directives and to regard accreditation to the relevant standards in the EN 45000 or ISO/IEC 17000 series to an appropriate scope as supporting evidence that the applicant body satisfies the requirements of the minimum criteria.